What is it and how can it help?

 This is a low-cost alternative to bankruptcy.
 However, this is not suitable for companies; only for individuals living in England or Wales with few assets (£1000 max worth) and minimal debt (less than £20,000).
 The debt-relief order freezes any interest and repayments for 12 months and after that period debts will be written off.

-If an agreement cannot be reached?
+What if an agreement cannot be reached?

 If no agreement is made, the debt management department are likely to ask you some questions about your personal finance situation to see if you can settle the debt or not.
 They must be satisfied that you are being honest in attempting to pay the debt and are not withholding funds for other things non-related.